BigChemistry-RobotLab/SurfPro2/MAINTENANCE.md

 To add new data to SurfPro2, please follow the steps below:

+- [ ] Create a new git branch for your updates,
 - [ ] Add the new source publication to `data/bibliography.bib`, including a unique BibTeX key,
 - [ ] Create a source directory in `data/sources` named after the publication's BibTeX key,
 - [ ] Add new data in `data/sources/<key>/source`,